webbouwer/protago/readme.txt

+Protago

-Protago Theme for Wordpress by Webbouwer - Oddsized Interactive
+Theme for Wordpress by Webbouwer - Oddsized Interactive Webdesign Den Haag

 A multi purpose Wordpress Theme

+- base theme in progress